JJCG25/DTIAM/README.md

 ## DTIAM: A unified framework for predicting drug-target interactions, binding affinities and activation/inhibition mechanisms

-Official implementation of DTIAM, a unified framework for predicting drug-target interactions, binding affinities and activation/inhibition mechanisms, by Zhangli Lu.
-Please contact me if you are interested in my work and look for academic collaboration (Email: luzhangli@csu.edu.cn).
+Official implementation of DTIAM, a unified framework for predicting drug-target interactions, binding affinities and activation/inhibition mechanisms.

 ## DTIAM
 <div align="center">